expIo1t/Water_Consumption_Calculator/README.md

 - The water consumption is adjusted based on the individual's level of physical activity, allowing for a slight increase in water intake with more activity.

 # Warning:

-  ❗This calculation is a recommendation❗
+    - ❗This calculation is a recommendation❗

-  ❗In order to get more accurate information, you need to contact a nutritionist❗
+    -❗In order to get more accurate information, you need to contact a nutritionist❗